psu13/mutable-hakyll/posts/carbonara.md

 book](http://www.amazon.com/Essentials-Classic-Italian-Cooking-Marcella/dp/039458404X/),
 it’s in there.
 But I’ve adjusted the flow a bit to make it easier to follow.
 For me.

 First get out your pasta cooking pot.
-Fill it with 3-4 quarts of water and toss a few big pinches of salt into the water.
+Fill it with 3-4 quarts of water and bring it to a boil.
+Then toss a few big pinches of salt into the water.
 You don't want _too_ much water because you want the noodles to be able to make the water starchy while they cook, so you can use the starchy water later.

 Now chop up three or four cloves of garlic and 3 or 4 slices of bacon (or more, go for it).
 Put these into a medium sizes saute pan with some oil and cook it until the bacon is